 Homestead and Guest Retreat: A Cohesive Farmstead at Tarcutta

-At Tarcutta, the vision for a modern farmhouse extends across two dwellings: the main homestead and a dedicated guest house.
-Together, they create a property that balances family life, hospitality, and a strong connection to the land.
+At Tarcutta, a modern farmhouse vision unfolds across two dwellings—the main homestead and a guest house—balancing family life, hospitality, and a deep connection to the land.

-The homestead anchors the site with four bedrooms, a study, a generous mudroom, and a master suite.
-Its pitched roof, wide verandahs, and recycled brick details draw on Scandinavian and French Provincial farmhouse influences, while large windows maximise light and frame the sweeping rural views.
-The effect is timeless yet practical, designed for daily living as well as longevity.
+The homestead anchors the property with four bedrooms, a study, generous mudroom, and master suite.
+Pitched roofs, wide verandahs, and recycled brick details blend Scandinavian and French Provincial farmhouse influences, while expansive windows flood the interiors with light and frame sweeping rural views.
+The result is timeless, practical, and built for longevity.

-Together, the two dwellings embody the project’s spirit: welcoming, enduring, and deeply connected to place.
-The homestead grounds family life, while the guest house extends that warmth outward—creating a farmstead that feels both cohesive and complete.
+Together, the two dwellings embody the spirit of Tarcutta: welcoming, enduring, and deeply connected to place.

 Project at a Glance